Written by John Tanaka, University of Wyoming

 Western ranches have been owned and operated for a variety of reasons.
 These include way of life, profit as a business, an investment, or an occupation.
 For most, these are not exclusive goals, but the relative importance dictates how decisions may be made.
 A ranch business plan provides a framework for setting goals, collecting information, analyzing that information, and serving as a guide for implementing what was decided upon.

 As one example, the Wyoming Business Council has developed a workbook titled "Sustaining Western Rural Landscapes, Lifestyles, and Livelihoods" to guide the development of a ranch plan.
+The workbook is located on the Sustainable Rangelands Roundtable website for Ranch Sustainability Assessment.
 The basic process is for the ranch family to identify personal values and goals; develop a needs assessment and resource inventory; conduct a strength, weakness, opportunity, and threat (SWOT) analysis; evaluate feasibility of options; determine if personal goals can be met; implement needed changes; and reevaluate.

 Budgets for ranches are used as management tools to help ranchers make decisions on the business side of their operations.
 Four basic types of budgets can be used: whole ranch, partial, cash flow, and enterprise.
 Each of these budget types is developed to estimate how the operation will look in the future as opposed to records that describe what happened in the past.